 Designed to deliver an electrifying performance in more ways than one, this easy to handle Day Sailer is boosted by green power.
 Her un-plug and go electric propulsion and generation system is super eco-friendly and she’s finished to a luxurious standard on-deck and below.

-The majority of the hull structure will use naturally grown fibres as a reinforcement reducing the yacht’s environmental impact.
+The majority of the hull structure uses naturally grown fibres as a reinforcement reducing the yacht’s environmental impact.

 The yacht comes with a beautiful and durable alternative cork deck material from Marinedeck exterior.

 This low local emissions yacht is designed for thrilling, quick and easy sailing, just unplug, step aboard and enjoy!